jpatrick1285/bws-example-project/README.md

 ## Boyer Web Studios
-This project contains the full site for [Boyer Web Studios](https://www.boyerwebstudios.com), built on Craft 3.
+This project contains the full starter theme for [Boyer Web Studios](https://www.boyerwebstudios.com), built on Craft 3.

 ## About
 In addition to setting up a new Craft 3 CMS project, this project sets up: